joeyRBH/ClinicalCanvasEHR/VERCEL_DOMAIN_PURCHASE.md

 ### Step 4: Verify

 1. Visit: `https://clinicalcanvas.app`
-2. Should see your ClinicalSpeak app!
+2. Should see your ClinicalCanvas app!
 3. Visit: `https://www.clinicalcanvas.app`
 4. Should also work!